Ambika Mod

-Ambika Bhakti Mod (/ˈʌmbɪkə ˈbʌkti ˈməʊd/; born 2 October 1995) is a British actress, comedian, and writer.
+Ambika Bhakti Mod (/ˈʌmbɪkə ˈbʌkti ˈməʊd/; born 2 October 1995) is an English actress, comedian, and writer.
 She is best known for her roles in the BBC drama series This Is Going to Hurt (2022) and the Netflix miniseries One Day (2024), for which she gained wider recognition.
 She has since starred in the thriller series The Stolen Girl (2025) for Disney+.

 Early life and education

 Mod grew up in Potters Bar, Hertfordshire.
 She is the daughter of Indian immigrants; her mother arrived in the UK as a child, and her father in his 20s.
 Mod attended Dame Alice Owen's School.
 She graduated with a Bachelor of Arts degree in English Studies from St Mary's College, Durham.

 Early in her career, Mod worked as a personal assistant at Condé Nast as her day job while doing comedy at night.
 She studied acting at Theatrix Performing Arts of St Albans, based at the Abbey Theatre, St Albans.
 At Durham, she did sketch comedy through the university's Revue, performing with Tom Harper at the 2015 Edinburgh Fringe Festival and serving as the troupe's president in 2017.
 She formed a duo, Megan from HR, with Andrew Shires.
 She performs regularly at improvised comedy theatre The Free Association in London.